Fury 325: History

-Blueprints revealing Fury 325's track layout were leaked in July 2014.
-In a marketing effort the following month, the park sent a beekeeper to deliver a partially burnt bug net with a card saying, "you're gonna need a much bigger net to capture the thrills of the 2015 Carowinds season", to several media outlets in the Charlotte area.
-This was a reference to the ride's hornet theme.
-On August 12, a microsite on Carowinds' website advertised a new, upcoming ride to be named Centurion.
-The real name, Fury 325, was revealed at an event held at the park's Harmony Hall Marketplace on August 21, 2014.
+In early August 2014, the park sent a beekeeper to several media outlets in the Charlotte area, delivering a partially burnt bug net with a card reading, "you're gonna need a much bigger net to capture the thrills of the 2015 Carowinds season".
+The original intended name, Centurion, appeared in marketing materials on a microsite within Carowinds' website the following week.
+The updated name, Fury 325, was revealed for the hornet-themed coaster at an event held at the park's Harmony Hall Marketplace on August 21, 2014.
 A similar hoax was conducted by Kings Island leading up to the announcement of Banshee in 2013.

-The park stated that Fury 325 would be manufactured by Bolliger & Mabillard (B&M).
-The first piece of track was installed on September 29, 2014.
-Within the week, the structure for the storage track was erected.
-By October 24, the brake run was complete; by October 26, the base of the lift hill was installed.
-On December 4, the lift hill and first drop were completed.
-On January 30, 2015, the final piece of Fury 325's track was put in place.
-Fury 325 completed its first test run on March 4, 2015.
-On March 25, Carowinds held the coaster's media day.
-The ride officially debuted three days later on March 28, 2015, when Carowinds' 2015 operating season began.
+The August reveal specified that Bolliger & Mabillard (B&M) would design and construct Fury 325.
+By early October, the first piece of track along with the structure for the storage track were both erected.
+The brake run was completed by late October.
+Over the next two months, much of the track, including the lift hill and first drop, were completed.
+The final piece of Fury 325's track was installed on January 30, 2015.
+First test runs commenced in March 2015, which was followed by the coaster's media day on March 25.
+The ride officially debuted for the park's season opening on March 28, 2015.

+Incidents

-Fury 325 suffered a setback on June 30, 2023, when a large crack on one of the ride's support pillars was spotted by a park bystander.
-The ride was closed later that day, and it remained closed for more than a month pending an investigation by the North Carolina Department of Labor and the replacement of the pillar.
+On June 30, 2023, a park bystander recording video footage from the parking lot spotted a large crack in one of Fury 325's support pillars.
+The video footage showed the top of the pillar briefly separating from its support column as a coaster train passed by.
+The ride was shut down later that day, and it remained closed for more than a month pending an investigation by the North Carolina Department of Labor and the replacement of the pillar.

 A thorough inspection was also conducted by the park and the ride's manufacturer, B&M, which concluded that the fracture occurred along the weld line of the support column.
-It was also determined that "unidirectional bending fatigue" was to blame for the fracture, and photos indicated that the crack may have started to form 6–10 days prior to June 30.
-Additional cracks were discovered and repaired by welding.
+It was also determined that "unidirectional bending fatigue" was to blame for the fracture, and early indications of the crack formation could be seen in photos taken days earlier.
+Additional cracks were also discovered and repaired.
 The issues led to the park enhancing its safety inspection procedures, including the use of drones for "hard-to-reach areas".
 A new support column was installed in mid-July, and Fury 325 reopened to the public on August 10, 2023.

+Another less severe incident occurred on July 7, 2026, after Carowinds discovered an issue with one of the ride's foundations during a routine maintenance inspection.
+The park released a statement noting, "While the issue did not impact guest safety, we initiated a series of corrective measures out of an abundance of caution."
+Fury 325 reopened two weeks later on July 21.